-For practical purposes, ESRT uses a tolerance zone of ε around the optimal operating point P_1 in Fig. 5.
-If at the end of decision interval i, the reliability η_i is within $[1 - \epsilon, 1 + \epsilon]$ and if no congestion is detected in the network, then the network is in state OOR.
+For practical purposes, ESRT uses a tolerance zone of ε around the optimal operating point P_1 in Fig. 4.
+If at the end of decision interval i, the reliability η_i is within $[1-\epsilon,1+\epsilon]$ and if no congestion is detected in the network, then the network is in state OOR.
 The event is deemed to be reliably detected at the sink and the reporting frequency remains unchanged.
 Greater proximity to the optimal operating point can hence be achieved with small ε .
-However, as seen from Lemma 2 in Section IV-A, the smaller is ε , the greater is the convergence time.
+However, as seen from Lemma 2 in Section VI-A, smaller the ε , greater the convergence time.
 Hence, a good choice of ε is one that balances the tolerance and convergence requirements.
-For example, a 1% tolerance requirement can offset the convergence time by as much as 7τ time units when $S_0 = (NC, HR)$.
-Note however that reliable event detection is maintained all along (Lemma 2 in Section IV-A) due to the conservative decrease.
+For example, a 1% tolerance requirement can offset the convergence time by as much as 7τ time units when S0=(NC,HR).
+Note however that reliable event detection is maintained all along (Lemma 2 in Section VI-A) due to the conservative decrease.